 Some concentrated extracts allow you to get the effects of Turmeric in smaller doses.
 Curcuma Longa (root) extract with 95% curcuminoids is dosed at 750 mg 3-times per day.

-L-Tyrosine is also a precursor to thyroxin (the body’s main thyroid hormone).
+L-Tyrosine is also a precursor to thyroxine (your body’s main thyroid hormone).

 L-Tyrosine also plays a role in controlling organs responsible for creating and regulating hormones in your body.
 Including your adrenal glands, pituitary gland and thyroid.